xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 Usage of QEMU is outside the scope of this documentation; consult other online resources for that.

-Note: Target support for LoongArch is fully upstreamed as of 2022-07-23.
+Note: Target support for LoongArch is fully upstreamed as of 2022-07-23, but QEMU 7.1.0 still contained bugs that effectively prevented linux-user emulation of LoongArch from working, and system emulation mildly suffered as well.
-QEMU 7.1.0 should be usable out of the box.
+QEMU 7.2.0 should be usable out of the box.

 ## About usage